 What Is Continuous Integration?

-Learn more about what is Continuous Integration, how Continuous Integration works, and how to successfully implement Continuous Integration.
+To help ensure that your CI process is efficient and effective, we explain what is Continuous Integration, how Continuous Integration works, and how to successfully implement Continuous Integration.

 What Is Continuous Integration?